iamrobertemmanuel/final-llm/README.md

 The application has been enhanced with the Ollama server and the OpenAI API, boosting its functionality and performance.
 You can find a detailed tutorial on the development of this repository on my [youtube channel](https://youtu.be/CUjO8b6_ZuM).
 While significant advancements have been made, the project is still open to further development and refinement.

 I welcome contributions of all forms.
-Whether you’re introducing new features, optimizing the code, or correcting bugs, your participation is valued.
+Whether you're introducing new features, optimizing the code, or correcting bugs, your participation is valued.
 This project thrives on community collaboration and aims to serve as a robust resource for those interested in the practical application of multimodal AI technologies.

 ## Features